Table Craft

-Blend tempo control, partner coordination, and scoreboard awareness to stay in every match.
+Master tempo control, partner coordination, and scoreboard awareness to dominate every match

 Reading the table